ZhouYuxuanYX/Hierarchical-Speculative-Decoding/README.md

 ### Multi-Draft Verification with Recursive Reject Sampling

-Extends HSD to use multiple independent draft models for even better performance.
+Extends HSD to use multiple independent drafts for even better performance.

 - **Tokenwise** multidraft
   ```bash